 A lean business plan tends to focus on smaller milestones

-Depending on your intended use, a lean business plan may also involve smaller, more short-term goals and milestones, whereas a traditional business plan should specify all of the milestones you need to achieve in order to become profitable, including a timeline for reaching them.
+Depending on your intended use, a lean business plan may also involve smaller, more short-term goals and milestones, such as quickly launching and testing an MVP.
+A traditional business plan should specify all of the milestones you need to achieve in order to become profitable, including a timeline for reaching them.

 Mature businesses tend to have more traditional business plans